QCrypt/website-2021/content/corona.md

 ## Official Websites
 For further information, we refer to the following official websites (in English):

-* Dutch National Insittue for Public Health and the Environment: https://www.rivm.nl/en/novel-coronavirus-covid-19
+* Dutch National Institute for Public Health and the Environment: https://www.rivm.nl/en/novel-coronavirus-covid-19
 * University of Amsterdam: https://www.uva.nl/en/current/coronavirus/coronavirus.html